European Journal of Family Business (2020) 10, 42-53

 The proposed model is as follows:

-The regression signs are interpreted in the following way: a positive sign shows an increase in the probability that missing image file and a negative sign means the opposite.
+The regression signs are interpreted in the following way: a positive sign shows an increase in the probability that and a negative sign means the opposite.
 It is important to interpret the sign and not the magnitude since the latter must be done in terms of marginal effects that are calculated as:

 Mean difference